fntechgit/summit-registration-lite/README.md

    **closeWidget**            = method passed that will be called if the user tries to close the widget

-   **goToExtraQuestions**     = method passed that will be called by component to redirect to extra questions page
+   **goToExtraQuestions**     = method passed that will be called by component to redirect to extra questions page.
+Pass attendeeId

    **goToEvent**              = method passed that will be called to redirect the user to the current event